pmcode9992/DocumentationAssistant/DocuTest/Battleship.md

         except (IndexError, ValueError) as e:
             print_err("Invalid Format: ", str(e))
 ```

-This function asks the player to place a ship on the board by specifying the ship's starting and ending positions in the format XX - YY (e.g., A1-A5).
-It then validates the ship's position, checking for diagonal placement, out-of-bounds coordinates, and ensuring the ship's length matches the specified ship type.
-The function continues to prompt the player until a valid ship placement is entered.
+This function prompts the player to input the coordinates for placing a ship on the game board.
+It validates the input format, checks if the ship is within bounds, and verifies the ship's length.
+If any errors occur during the input or validation process, appropriate error messages are displayed.

 ### place_ship